webu/django-neuralyzer/README.md

 In [Men in Black](https://meninblack.fandom.com/wiki/Neuralyzer), a "neuralyzer" is a tool that wipe the mind of anybody who sees the flash via isolating and editing certain element of their memory.

-This is what exactly what this django package intend to do (remove or fake some element of instances), so we find it funny to name it like that.
+This is exactly what this django package intent to do (remove or fake some attributes of instances), so we find it funny to name it like that.